vmware-archive/spring-boot-data-rest-demo/AddUI.md

                on-response="greetingAdded"></iron-ajax>
 ```

 Add another input field to gather the new Greeting.
+Put it below the other ```paper-input```.
 You are binding the on-change even to another method called addGreeting which will tell the new service component to send the data to the server.

 ```html
     <paper-input label="Add Greeting" value="{{newGreeting.text}}" on-change="addGreeting"></paper-input>